All Blogs

 SSRF allows an attacker to manipulate your server and cause disruptions or financial damage.
 It has been the reason for several security breaches, including the Microsoft Exchange server hack and leak of data at Capital One.

 Identifying and preventing such security incidents is the best measure to safeguard your data.
-It can help you uncover potential weaknesses in your web applications to thwart cyberattacks.
+It can help you uncover potential weaknesses in your web applications to prevent cyberattacks.
 Hence, testing web apps for security flaws with a reliable vulnerability scanner is the best bet against such threats.

 Let’s dive into the article for an in-depth understanding of Server-Side Request Forgery.